The questioner may have the following scriptures in mind when asking this question.

 1 Corinthians 11:3 “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.”
 (KJV)

 This represents a top-down order of authority, God, Jesus, man, woman.
 The fact that many women would be quite capable to be teachers, yet not permitted to teach, must indicate that there is another lesson that God wishes us learn.
-These lessons would include; obedience, submissiveness, and humility.
+These lessons would include obedience, submissiveness and humility.
 These are basic principles that every Christian must learn.
-(Even Jesus was so proven.

 In the case of the Corinthian church the circumstances may have been somewhat unique.
 This was a church that needed some strong restraints placed over them due to the social setting and typical behaviors that they were accustomed to.
 That said, if we look at the words “to speak” from 1 Corinthians 14:34 we find the following definition: